CarsonScott/Evolutionary-Logic-Learning/README.md

 [General Overview](https://signifiedorigins.wordpress.com/2018/06/03/1024/)

 Evolutionary Logic Learning (ELL) is an unsupervised ML algorithm that uses a trial-and-error-based approach to learning recursive propositional functions.
 Each propostion is given by an expression, or a sentence in a formal language that, when interpreted, is said to be equivalent to a propositional function, which is either derived from or produces the expression depending on which representation comes first.
-In other words, any valid propositional function can be translated to a linguistic form and back, providing an implicit as well as explicit viewpoint from which to judge the proposition.
+In other words, any valid propositional function can be translated to a linguistic form and back, providing both concrete as well as abstract models of the proposition from which to derive judgements.

     expression = '((a ^ b) / (c ^ d));'